 Ultimately, it’s just a numbers game and how much value you place on your expertise.

-By the way, I’m free for web development and search engine optimization (SEO) consulting, simply email me and I’ll get back to you.
+By the way, I’m free for content marketing and search engine optimization (SEO) consulting, simply email me and I’ll get back to you.

 7. Sponsored Posts

 This can be a clear winner for you to make money from your blog.
 Having sponsored posts is a little bit different from affiliate marketing (more on that later).

 Essentially a sponsored post is when a company comes to you and will pay you a fee to write a post about them or a review about one of their products.

 Of course, it needs to appeal to your audience first because the idea is that your readers will then go to their website to learn more about the product on offer.

 It’s similar to asking an influencer on Instagram to post a picture of them holding your product.
 It’s meant to benefit both you as the blogger and the advertiser.